A few weeks ago Brendan and I went on

 -1/2 cup coconut flakes

--1 apple, peeled, cored, and chopped into small pieces
+-1 apple, peeled, cored, and chopped

 -2/3 cup light brown sugar, packed